patrickdappollonio/intro-to-openshift/OverlayFS on CentOS 7.md

-# OverlayFS on CentOS 7
+# OverlayFS on CentOS 7 and OpenShift

 Stop Docker and remove the `devicemapper` folder from your hard drive: